-We’ve compiled a list of 10 top fonts to help you get your brand looking its best.
+We’ve compiled a list of 10 top fonts for business cards to help you get your brand looking its best.

 Fonts are a tool that can communicate the voice of your brand.
-Working on a brand tone of voice or brand identity is one thing, but displaying that visual identity comes through in the fonts you choose in relation to the design of your brand.
 From serif fonts that communicate a classic look and feel to script fonts that give your brand a proprietary identity, font selection can solidify your brand in the minds of your audience.

-When choosing a font for business cards for your brand, it’s important to consider how the fonts you choose will appear when printed in all colors and sizes so your information comes across loud and clear.
+When choosing your business card font, it’s important to consider how the fonts you choose will appear when printed in all colors and sizes so your information comes across loud and clear.
 And while some more playful fonts may look good on your screen, they may print in a way that doesn’t capture the fine-pixel details.

-So what exactly are the three main types of fonts to consider for printing your business cards?
+So what exactly are the three main types of fonts to consider for your Business Card?

 A serif is a mark (or in type lingo, a “stroke”) added to a letter or character to give fonts more structure.
 These fonts have a classic feel, and are most commonly attributed to old typesetting techniques used in letterpress printing.